What is a Strong Grip in Golf

 2. Power generation and distance: A strong grip can contribute to increased power generation in the golf swing.
 When the hands are positioned more to the right, it encourages a stronger wrist hinge and promotes the ability to fully release the club through impact.
 This can result in a more powerful transfer of energy from the body to the club, translating into greater distance potential.

-See also How to Clean Golf Irons
+See also How To Remove Stickers From Golf Clubs

 How to achieve a strong grip